 Higher Education in Tennessee

-Tennessee's public colleges and universities serve an ever-growing number of students.
-In 2016, over 136,000 students were enrolled full time in the state's university system.
-During that same period, enrollment at the community college level was over 86,000.
+Tennessee's public colleges and universities serve an ever-growing number of students; in 2016, over 136,000 students enrolled full time in the state's university system.
+During that same period, enrollment at the community college level reached 86,000.
 The largest university system in the state is the University of Tennessee, which consists of three major campuses and a medical school.
-In addition to its popular athletic program, UT offers over 900 programs of study, including a number of computer science degree paths.
+In addition to its popular athletic program, UT offers over 900 programs of study, including several computer science degree paths.

 Computer Science Careers in Tennessee

-The number of positions in computer science fields is increasing rapidly across the nation.
-For example, the Bureau of Labor Statistics projects the number of software development careers to grow by 24% within the next few years, and jobs in web development are projected to grow by 13%.
+The number of computer science positions continues to increase rapidly across the nation.
+For example, the BLS projects software development positions to grow 24% within the next few years, and jobs in web development look to increase by 13%.
 Both of these rates exceed the national average for all occupations.
-Jobs in computer science fields in Tennessee are in particularly high demand.
-The state expects a 28.4% increase in computer science jobs between 2014 and 2024, with nearly 500 jobs opening up in the field each year.
+Jobs in computer science in Tennessee are in particularly high demand.

 Computer Science Employers in Tennessee

 - HCA Healthcare: Headquartered in Nashville, this healthcare organization provides services across the state, nationally, and abroad.
-In Tennessee alone, this organization employs over 10,000 individuals and has consistent job openings in a wide range of positions, including health information and medical records management.
+In Tennessee, this organization employs over 10,000 individuals and offers consistent job openings in a number of positions, including health information and medical records management.

-- Fedex: This international shipping company is headquartered in Memphis and has more than 10,000 employees in the state.
-In addition to employing individuals to work in shipping, the company also hires computer science professionals to fill technical roles like management analysts, database architects, and office machine managers.
+- Fedex: This international shipping company resides in Memphis and boasts more than 10,000 employees in Tennessee.
+The company hires computer science professionals to fill technical roles like management analysts, database architects, and office machine managers.

 - Vanderbilt University: Vanderbilt University is a private institution based in the city of Nashville.
 The university employs a large number of workers in its medical facilities and research centers.
-The school is often in need of qualified computer programmers and specialists to work in a variety of capacities.
+The school often needs qualified computer programmers and specialists to work in a variety of capacities.